aholdahl/vennd-directory/test.md

-    User can register
+Y    User can register

 Y    User can log in
-    User cannot login with incorrect username
+Y    User cannot login with incorrect username
-    User cannot login with incorrect password
+Y    User cannot login with incorrect password

 *New users cannot load the page because favorites array_agg is null